A-Kimpton/BlockchainEventSpider/README.md

 This was a small project to experiment on using the google sheets api and webscraping.
 Do to the limitations of the frequency I can write to the sheets, im shelving this project.

-If you want to use this application, you'll need to obtain a client_secret.json from the google dev console.
+If you want to use this application, you'll need to obtain a client_secret.json from the google dev console, and dump it in "ROOT/data/client_secret.json".
 I also hard coded the name of the sheet I was working with 'Data' - so you'll need to change that for your sheet.

 # TODO